-The trustees have expressed that the investment of reserves be restricted to short-term and secure deposits.
-The Trust currently uses several interest bearing reserve accounts alongside current accounts for its grant and non-grant funding.
-Where it is felt that reserves can be invested for longer, it seeks to invest such funds to secure guaranteed returns.
+The trustees have expressed the wish that the investment of reserves be restricted to short term and secure deposits.
+The Trust currently utilises several interest-bearing reserve accounts alongside current accounts for its grant and non-grant funding.
+Where it is felt that reserves can be invested for longer, it is current policy to invest such funds within fixed bonds, guaranteeing returns.